Hollywood and Swine: Reception

 Although some find the Hollywood and Swine articles to be less than profound, many enjoy their take on the lives of the rich and famous.
-They are generally well received in Hollywood even by those who they have written articles about.
-Actor Edward Burns, in reply to an article written about him stated, "It is mean spirited, but I got a good chuckle out of it.
+They are generally well-received in Hollywood even by those whom they have written articles about.
+Actor Edward Burns, in reply to an article written about him, stated, "It is mean spirited, but I got a good chuckle out of it.
 It was very funny" (The Guardian, 2012).
 On an average news day Hollywood and Swine has about 2,500-4,000 visitors.
 On a big news day, such as a day when an article of theirs goes viral, they can expect around 30,000 visitors to the site.